Khao Sok National Park video featuring Khao Sok Lake – courtesy of ContemporaryNomad – View full video here

 INTRODUCTION

 Home to the world’s oldest jungle ecosystem, Khao Sok National Park and surrounding area form a protected region of over 3,600 square kilometers.
-It features pristine jungle, waterfalls and swimming holes, and eye-catching limestone cliffs that rise sharply from the green canopy.
-This page starts with a brief overview of the park, and goes on to detail the human and natural history of the area.
+It features the amazing Khao Sok lake, pristine jungle, waterfalls and swimming holes, and eye-catching limestone cliffs that rise sharply from the green canopy.
+This page starts with a brief overview of the park, and goes on to detail the Khao Sok national park location as well as the human and natural history of the area.

 Overview of Khao Sok National Park

-The Khao Sok National Park has two main centers of activity at: the headquarters at Khao Sok town and the floating bungalows of Cheow Lan Lake, 65km to the east.
+The Khao Sok National Park has two main centers of activity at: the headquarters at Khao Sok town and the floating bungalows of Khao Sok Lake (Lake Cheow Larn), 65km to the east.
 Near the headquarters, hiking, river activities and elephant treks can be found, along with accommodation.
 Additionally, the lake can be visited on a day tour or you can stay overnight in a floating bungalow.

 Park Highlights – Wildlife and Unique Flora